 Latest update, August 2014:

-Following the death of Frank Lautenberg and Carl Levin's retirement announcment, only one Jewish senator will be facing reelection in 2014.
-Al Franken is leading his race, so minus 2-3 would be a reasonable projection (that is, unless a replacement for the retiring/losing/deceased candidates will also be Jewish, but that's an unlikely scenario).
+Following the death of Frank Lautenberg and Carl Levin's retirement announcement, only one full-term Jewish senator will be facing reelection in 2014: Al Franken.
+Brian Schatz of Hawaii, appointed in 2012, is also facing election.

 Facing reelection in 2014: